Kelty Junction 2.0 ReviewPrice: $190.00 List

 In our testing, the sunshade was particularly awkward to deal with, and impossible to store when not in use.
 Additionally, when attached to the backpack, it blocks quite a bit of baby's view, which some babies may not appreciate.

-We did however,really like the five-point harness and feel it did a good job of keeping baby safe and secure while in use.
+We did however, really appreciate the five-point harness and we believe succeded in keeping baby safe and secure while using the pack.
 Additionally, the cockpit provided an ergonomically-correct seat that kept baby in a comfortable position.

 With it's small size and lack of 'cozy space' in baby's cockpit, this backpack is good for exactly what Kelty claims it is good for, "running around town hands-free, or hitting the trail for an afternoon hike."
 It's a quality backpack that can hold not only baby while doing errands, but all of baby's necessities.